cuauhtemocnv/crapy_EGNN/README.md

 # Pruned and Freezing Weights Model Training

-This repository contains a project that implements a robust machine learning model by leveraging **pruning** and **weight freezing** techniques during training.
+This repository contains a project that implements a robust Equivariant Graph Neural Network model by leveraging **pruning** and **weight freezing** techniques during training.
 The approach focuses on addressing elements of the training set with high uncertainty while ensuring efficient model performance and comparison against a baseline model.

 ## Overview